First simulations on Topaze (CEA-CCRT) - doc updated Nov 27th, 2024

 cmake and compilation

-Write inside a new file (e.g. cmake_a100_mpi.scr
+Write inside a new file (e.g. cmake_a100_mpi.scr) the following commands

 #!/bin/bash cmake -DKokkos_ENABLE_OPENMP=ON -DKokkos_ENABLE_CUDA=ON -DKokkos_ENABLE_CUDA_LAMBDA=ON -DKokkos_ARCH_AMPERE80=ON -DUSE_MPI=ON -DUSE_MPI_CUDA_AWARE_ENFORCED=ON -DKokkos_ENABLE_HWLOC=ON -DUSE_HDF5=ON -DPROBLEM=NSAC_Comp ..